HL7/US-Core/source/pages/future-of-us-core.md

 The following items were submitted during a US Core ballot or STU comment.
 Additional requirements gathering is required before testing may occur on these items:
 * [ServiceRequest] - The CDS hooks community, and other implementers are gathering requirements for the ServiceRequest Resource.
+* [Coverage] - Several US implementations Guides including Da Vinci and Argonaut and QI Core have defined requirements for the Coverage Resource.

 ------------------------------------------------------------------------